Looking for the best plastic-free toilet paper? I’ve rated some of the most popular brands in terms of eco-friendliness. Read on!

 The only thing I hadn’t accounted for was the fact that 48 toilet rolls would be arriving on my doorstep.
 Let’s just say that this is a little bit more than the pack of 9 toilet rolls that I would normally buy.
 As such, I hadn’t anticipated what 48 rolls would actually look like.

 We had to get a bit creative with where we would store all these toilet rolls.
 Make this something to consider before you order!

 Greencane isn’t the softest toilet paper I’ve ever tried.
 It’s no 3-ply quilted luxury loo roll.
 But then again, it’s not scratchy or worse, like tracing paper.
 It simply does the job perfectly fine, and I’ve had no complaints from any of my family.

 Greencane toilet paper is made from a mix of materials.
 70% is made from a mix of recycled sugarcane and bamboo fibre (bagasse).
 This is a byproduct of the sugar refining process.
 The other 30% is wood pulp, which is added for softness.
 Greencane says this wood pulp is certified but doesn’t say what this certification is.

-Greencane does bleach their toilet paper to make it white.
-However, they do say they don’t use chlorine in the bleaching process.
-Frustratingly, they don’t say what they do use in its place.
-Instead, they ambiguously state that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.
+Greencane does bleach its toilet paper to make it white.
+However, Greencane does say they don’t use chlorine in the bleaching process.
+Frustratingly, it doesn’t say what they do use in its place.
+Instead, Greencane ambiguously states that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.